 Could my information be transferred to other countries?

-Personally identifiable information collected on the Polydojo Service may be transferred from time to time to our offices or personnel, or to third parties, located throughout the world, and the Polydojo Service may be viewed and hosted anywhere in the world, including countries that may not have laws of general applicability regulating the use and transfer of such data.
-To the fullest extent allowed by applicable law, by using the Polydojo Service and submitting such information on it, you voluntarily consent to the trans-border transfer and hosting of such information.
-To the fullest extent allowed by applicable law, if you are a User accessing the Polydojo Service from a jurisdiction with laws or regulations governing personal data collection, use, and disclosure that differ from those of the United States, please be advised that all aspects of the Polydojo Service are governed by the internal laws of the United States and the State of Delaware, USA, regardless of your location.
+Polydojo is incorporated in the United States.
+Information collected via the Polydojo Service or through direct interactions with you may be transferred from time to time to our offices or personnel, or to third parties, located throughout the world, and may be viewed and hosted anywhere in the world, including countries that may not have laws of general applicability regulating the use and transfer of such data.
+To the fullest extent allowed by applicable law, by using any of the above, you voluntarily consent to the trans-border transfer and hosting of such information.

-What choices do I have regarding the collection, disclosure and distribution of personally identifiable information?
+What choices do I have regarding the collection, disclosure and distribution of personal information?